-The population within the Te Pātukurea study area is currently estimated at 14,0002 and is projected to grow to 20,0003 by 2054.
+The population within the Te Pātukurea study area is currently estimated at 14,000 and is projected to grow to 20,000 by 2054.
 Based on these projections, the Housing and Business Capacity Assessment (HBA) estimates a need for 3,260 additional dwellings by 2054.
-While projections indicate steady growth over the next decade, followed by a slower rate in the following two decades, Kerikeri-Waipapa has historically experienced population surges that have exceeded forecasts.
-To account for this uncertainty, council is planning for higher-than-projected growth.
+While projections indicate steady growth over the next decade, followed by a slower rate in the following two decades, Kerikeri-Waipapa has historically exceeded forecasts.
+To account for this uncertainty, council is planning for higherthan-projected growth.